cirKITers/qml-essentials/docs/entanglement.md

 ## Entanglement of Formation

-Another possibility to compute the entanglement is the Entanglement of Formation (EF).
+Another possibility to compute the entanglement of a noisy circuit is the *Entanglement of Formation*.
-As the relative entropy of entanglement, EF presents an approximation, and can be used via:
+Similar to the relative entropy of entanglement, this measure presents an approximation, and can be used via:

 ```python
 ent_cap = Entanglement.entanglement_of_formation(